FennStatistics/Project_testingCAMtools/hands on browser/readme.md

-# Fundamentals of Browsers (HTML, CSS, JavaScript)
+# Examples (HTML, CSS, JavaScript)

-This repository contains resources and examples to help you understand the fundamentals of browsers, including HTML, CSS, and JavaScript.
+This repository contains examples to help you understand the fundamentals of browsers, including HTML, CSS, and JavaScript.

 ## Table of Contents